hosgitesting/hosgitesting.github.io/README.md

   - Enter the API key from Ghost Inspector for the project in question

 - Environment URL
-  - Enter a different URL in which to run tests, in place of the default URL (https://dev-hos.pantheonsite.io)
+  - Enter a different URL in which to run tests, in place of the default URL (dev-hos.pantheonsite.io)
   - Environment URL must be the base URL for the environment (ex. “index.html”)

 - Testing Method
-  - When running multiple tests at a time, allows for running tests in parallel, or in sequence.
+  - When running multiple tests at a time, allows for running tests simultaneously, or sequentially.
+    - Running tests Simultaneously (synchronously)
+      - Tests will all begin running immediately, and are not dependent on other tests completing.
+This method is fastest, but does not allow for cancelling tests in progress.
-    - Running in Sequence (asynchronously)
+    - Running tests Sequentially (asynchronously)
       - Tests will be queued up, and run one at a time.
 This method is far slower than running in parallel, but gives the option to cancel pending tests if needed.
-    - Running in Parallel (synchronously)
-      - Tests will all begin running immediately, and are not dependent on other tests completing.
-This method is fastest, but does not allow for cancelling tests in progress.

 - Get Latest Test Results
   - Clicking this button will load the most recent test results into each test listed.
-    - Will display whether the test passed or failed beside each tests “Run Test” button
+    - Will display whether the test passed or failed beside the “Run Test” button of each test
     - Will display individual test steps in the expanded section of each test
       - Includes a link to the screenshot and video of the test being performed
       - Test steps that passed are highlighted in green, steps that failed are highlighted in red.